 WebRock will allow you access to the Graduation Planning System.

 Is my information confidential?

 Yes.
 Like other processes you use through WebRock, GPS is accessed through your secure log in.
-Remember that your academic coach and selected staff will be able to view the information contained in GPS.
+Remember that your academic advisor and selected staff will be able to view the information contained in GPS.